vikasgupta1812/R_Regression/README.md

 The script will be modular in order to create flexible APIs.

-The main authors are part of the National Technical University of Athens (NTUA) and Maastricht University (UM) as nodes of the EU eNanoMapper project.
+The main authors are from the National Technical University of Athens (NTUA) and Maastricht University (UM) joining efforts for the EU eNanoMapper project.